becca-bailey/gatsby-site/_posts/2016-04-12-polymorphism-in-clojure.md

 Looking over the code, the first thing I noticed was the serious need for some polymorphism.
 If you're new to this, let me explain.

-### Polymorphism means that objects might have the same function, but it causes them to behave in slightly different ways.
+### Polymorphism allows functions to behave in slightly different ways, depending on the object that it is called on or the parameters that are passed in.

 In an object-oriented language like Ruby, this is fairly simple to accomplish.
 For example, let's say I wanted to write a simple program that prints a greeting.